haberdashPI/german_track/README.md

 The first three subjects' events are likely poorly aligned due to some issues with the sound drivers on the computer presenting stimuli.

-Subjects up to 7 used an old stimulus set, for which we do not have ground truth of the target modulation or HRTF transformed sentences.
+Subjects 1-7 used an old stimulus set, for which we do not have ground truth of the target modulation or HRTF transformed sentences.
 These subjects data must also be loaded in a slightly different way, which can be found by checking out older versions of the repository.